About Us

 al Mawrid Arab Center for the Study of Art

 al Mawrid is a global nexus for research on the visual arts.
-It is building an archival resource for scholarship on the region and a structure for international collaboration in the form of conferences, colloquia, residencies, and the research fellowship program offered by the NYUAD Institute.
-The core of al Marwid is the Arab Art Archive and its attendant program of historiographic research, with the Akkasah Photography Archive and Haraka: Experimental Lab for Art and Social Thought positioned alongside it as connected archival and research programs that explore the wider discursive field surrounding art in the directions of photography and theory.
+It is building an archival resource for scholarship on the region and a structure for international collaboration in the form of conferences, colloquia, and research fellowships.

-Renewing that earlier archival project within the context of a global research university, the Arab Art Archive seeks not only to consolidate the documentary record in a digital resource available to students and scholars worldwide, but also to use that record to develop new historiographic frameworks that move beyond established paradigms in the discipline of art history.
-To this end, al Mawrid pairs the construction of a digital archive with a range of endeavors, both scholarly and artistic, to identify new categories of analysis and interpretation that re-frame the history of modern art both regionally and globally.
+Renewing that earlier archival project within the context of a global research university, the Arab Art Archive seeks not only to consolidate the documentary record for students and scholars worldwide, but also to use that record to develop new historiographic frameworks that move beyond established paradigms in the discipline of art history.
+To this end, al Mawrid pairs the construction of its archive with a range of endeavors, both scholarly and artistic, to identify new categories of analysis and interpretation that re-frame the history of modern art both regionally and globally.

-Approaching the artwork in terms of the image more broadly, al Mawrid absorbs a pre-existing archive of photography founded by Shamoon Zamir at NYU Abu Dhabi in 2014.
+al Mawrid absorbs a pre-existing archive of vernacular photography founded by Shamoon Zamir at NYU Abu Dhabi in 2014.
 The Akkasah Photography Archive is home to an archive of the photographic heritage of the Arab world and the wider region, with a focus on the UAE and the Gulf.
-It is dedicated to documenting and preserving the diverse histories and practices of photography from the region, with a growing collection that houses over 33,000 images at present.
-Akkasah undertakes and supports research on photography in the region, as well as on cross-cultural and transnational aspects of photography, through conferences, colloquia and publications.

-Art and photography are themselves records of the historical experiences that shaped them.
-In order to access that record, and open a fresh perspective on the societies and cultures of the Arab world, al Mawrid is developing tools that explore the visual arts as a locally-grounded site of knowledge production.
-Led by May Al-Dabbagh, Haraka: Experimental Lab for Arab Art and Social Thought bridges the arts and social sciences to investigate the ideas, interpersonal engagements, cultural production, and knowledge flows emerging from the region to support alternative modes of knowledge production and pedagogy about the Arab region’s societies and history.
+al Mawrid is also developing tools that explore the visual arts as a locally-grounded site of knowledge production.
+Led by May Al-Dabbagh, Haraka: Experimental Lab for Arab Art and Social Thought bridges the arts and social sciences to investigate the ideas and interpersonal engagements emerging from the region to support alternative modes of knowledge production and pedagogy on the Arab region’s societies and history.